Wandalen/willbe/doc/version2.eng/concept/ResourceStep.md

 - export - specify the paths to files for export.
 The reflector can be specified.
 Unique field of this step
 - tar - archiving of module files.
 The field accepts the value: 1 - archiving is on; 0 - archiving is off.
 By default, the value is 1.

-The `export` field is present only in the predefined step` predefined.export`  and, therefore, the step can be written through implicit inheritance, which means with specification of the `export` field in the resource.
+The `export` field is present only in the predefined step` predefined.export`  and, therefore, the step can be written through implicit inheritance, which means with the specification of the `export` field in the resource.

 ```yaml
 step:                                   # Name of the section